Man who threw eggs on Siddaramaiah's car a Congress worker, claims BJP leader | Politics

 A video of the incident in which Sampath is purportedly seen throwing eggs on Siddaramaiah's car has gone viral.
 However, maintaining distance from Sampath, BJP legislator M P Appachu Ranjan claimed that Sampath was not a BJP activist but a Congress worker.

+''There are photos of Sampath holding the Congress flag, shawl and banner.
+If it is proved that he is our party member, then we will expel him...,'' the MLA told reporters.

+According to the legislator, Sampath is in the construction industry and works as a bar bender, while adding that Sampath’s father Sundaramurthy was in the BJP.

-Responding to the MLA's allegations, Sampath said he is indeed a Congress worker and was upset with his party leader Siddaramaiah's alleged remarks made in the past that the Kodavas eat beef.
+Responding to the MLA's claims, Sampath said he is indeed a Congress worker and was upset with his party leader Siddaramaiah's alleged remarks made in the past that the Kodavas eat beef.

 ''I threw eggs because of Siddaramaiah's statement, not because of the protest (organised by BJP).
 Because of his (Siddaramaiah's) derogatory comments that the people of Kodagu eat beef and statements in favour of Tipu Sultan,'' Sampath told reporters here.